Felling mine disasters: Closure

-On the following day, Tuesday, a crowd gathered around John Pit and accusations of cowardice were thrown around.
+On the following day, a crowd gathered around John Pit and accusations of cowardice were thrown around.
 Eventually the leaders of the crowd were won around.
-The owners offered "no expense should be spared" in executing and scheme of rescue but they refused to offer a reward since "they would be accessary to no man's death by persuasion or a bribe".
-William pit was closed over with planks.
+The owners offered "no expense should be spared" in executing a scheme of rescue but they refused to offer a reward since "they would be accessary to no man's death by persuasion or a bribe".
+William Pit was closed over with planks.

-On the Wednesday Mr Straker and William Haswell (the viewer and the overman) descended John Pit.
+On Wednesday, Straker and William Haswell (the viewer and the overman) descended John Pit.
 The sparks from the Spedding mill were extinguished by the blackdamp and Haswell began staggering within 7 yd due to the effects of the gas.
 Straker helped him to the shaft where it was still difficult to breathe even in the current of air.
 Two further men descended but could not move more than a few yards from the base of the shaft and their clothes had the smell of stinkdamp upon them.
 Smoke was seen ascending from John Pit, a sure sign of the fire below and so the base of John Pit was sealed with clay and planks laid over the mouth.
 Two days later William Pit was further sealed with clay.